nodejs/mentorship/README.md

 ##### Mentors will help out in the following

 - General guidance (any topic related to node's ecosystem and javascript)
-- Contributing to node OSS guidance
+- Guidance for contributing to node OSS
 - Pair programming
 - Code review